Kentucky Wesleyan Panthers football

 The Kentucky Wesleyan Panthers football program represents Kentucky Wesleyan College in college football as a member of the Great Midwest Athletic Conference at the NCAA Division II level.
 The college's football program began in 1907, lasting until 1930, when it was discontinued due to financial reasons.
 In 1982, the decision was made to re-establish a football program at the school, with the school resuming football operations the following year.
-Initially, the Panthers were an NCAA Division III team, unaffiliated with any conference.
+Initially, the Panthers were an NCAA Division III team, unaffiliated with any conference, and also played only a season in the NAIA.
 They moved into Division II beginning with the 1994 football season.

 History

 1907–1930

 Not much information is available regarding the Panthers teams of the early 20th century.
 The team played teams such as Kentucky, Marshall, and Xavier.
 According to the scant material available through Fanbase.com, they did not have much success during this period.
 Eventually, due to financial reasons, the football program was discontinued after the 1930 season.